Emunt/contest_problems/README.md

 ## Introduction

-A collection of my accepted contest problems since June 14th, 2014.
+A collection of my accepted contest problems since January 1st, 2014.
 Most problems are coded in Java.
 I will be experimenting with using C++ and Python in the future.

 ##Problem Sites
 [TJU ACM-ICPC Online Judge](http://acm.tju.edu.cn/toj/)<br>